Historic Sites of Industry in the Jones Falls Valley

 Meadow Mill

-Baltimore industrialist William E. Hooper built Meadow Mill in 1877 during one of the most prosperous periods for industry in the Jones Falls Valley.
-Designed by architect Reuben Gladfelter, the structure represents the finest of Baltimore mill…
+Meadow Mill was built by industrialist William E. Hooper in 1877 during one of the most prosperous periods for industry in the Jones Falls Valley.
+Designed by architect Reuben Gladfelter, it represented the finest of Baltimore mill design.
+A striking belfry, landscaped paths, and tidy gardens signaled Hooper’s prominence among business leaders.

-The doors at Branch No. 7 of the Enoch Pratt Free Library opened to patrons on July 2, 1900, seventeen years after industrialist Robert Poole and fellow businessmen established Woodberry’s first community library.
-In 1899, Poole donated land across…
+Enoch Pratt Free Library Branch No. 7 opened its doors on July 2, 1900, 17 years after industrialist Robert Poole and fellow businessmen established Woodberry’s first community library.
+In 1899, Poole donated the land, the books from the old library, and $25,000 towards erecting the new branch of Enoch Pratt Free Library on Falls Road.

 Whitehall Cotton Mill